Abhijit85/TransEE/README.md

 This is a PyTorch implementation of TransEE for learning embeddings in knowledge graphs (KGE).
 TransEE introduces enhancements that improve handling of complex relations (one-to-many, many-to-one, many-to-many) in knowledge graphs.
 The implementation is optimized for fast training on large-scale knowledge graphs and can achieve state-of-the-art performance on datasets like FB15K, WN18, and YAGO3-10.

 ## Implemented Features
--:Supports diverse relational patterns
+- ✔ Supports diverse relational patterns
--:Enhanced Relation Expressiveness
+- ✔ Enhanced Relation Expressiveness
--:Improved Scoring Mechanism
+- ✔ Improved Scoring Mechanism
--:Efficient Training & Inference
+- ✔ Efficient Training & Inference

 ## Evaluation Metrics
 We evaluate TransEE using the following standard KGE metrics:
--Mean Rank (MR): Measures the average rank of correct entities -Hits@10 (Filtered): Percentage of test triples where the correct entity is ranked in the top 10 after filtering out corrupted triples
+- Mean Rank (MR): Measures the average rank of correct entities
+- Hits@10 (Filtered): Percentage of test triples where the correct entity is ranked in the top 10 after filtering out corrupted triples

 ## Loss Function:
--Uniform Negative Sampling
+- Uniform Negative Sampling
--Self-Adversarial Negative Sampling
+- Self-Adversarial Negative Sampling

 ## Supported Datasets